mixcore/mix.core/src/instructions/mix-ai-agent.md

 ## 4. Best Practices & Key Reminders

 -   **Check MCP Tool Support First:** Before executing any task, check if there's an existing MCP tool that can help accomplish it.
 Use `ListSections` to explore available tools and resources.
--   **Database Schema Documentation:** When creating new tables, document the schema in your project's `DATABASE_SCHEMA.md` file.
+-   **Database Schema Documentation:** When creating new tables with MCP tools, ALWAYS document the schema in your project's `database-schema.md` file immediately after creation.
 Include table name, columns, data types, and relationships.
-Use `GetTableSchema` to retrieve schema details.
+Use `GetTableSchema` to retrieve exact schema details and verify column names before documenting.
+This ensures you use the correct field names when rendering data in templates.
--   **Schema Verification for Content Rendering:** Before creating content that loads data from MixDb, always check the database schema using `GetTableSchema` to ensure you understand the structure.
+-   **Schema Verification for Content Rendering:** Before creating content that loads data from MixDb, always check the database schema using `GetTableSchema` or refer to your `database-schema.md` documentation to ensure you understand the structure.
 This ensures you use the correct field names when rendering data in templates.
 -   **Master Layouts First:** Always create your `folderType: 7` Master Layout before creating pages.
 -   **Template Naming:**
     - The `extension` parameter must be `.cshtml` (e.g., `".cshtml"`) - always include the dot